pypancsv/pypancsv/docs/someoperations/index.md

 These are used in stringing 0 or more "expressions" together into a new expression with a single output value.

+Remember because expression operations combine things into one new single expression, you can "nest" expressions inside each other, just like in Excel.<br/>
+Only don't forget that in Python, you can "checkpoint" your nesting work when things start to get too wordy by using the "assignment operator" "=" and saving expressions into variable names, resuming your mega-expression-building on another line with that variable name.

 Just as most of the richness of Excel is in its Formula Editor, most of the "operations" you'll use to process CSV files by writing Python & Pandas code are operations used to form "expressions."

 Key: